 Gaming addict.
 With social life.

-I have been an enthusiastic workplace schizophrenic ever since I attended Westerdal’s School of Communication.
-Or; dropped out just before my final exam sometime last century, to be precise,.
-Somewhere along the way, I became a mix of vertex and pixel-slinging writer and technophile.
-I mostly blame this on Westerdals, as they also introduced me to the lifelong love-affair I have with computer technology. ; Their Macs opened entirely new doors and universes for me.
-This is how, and why I jumped ship into a world of better money and worse hours, by rebooting as a SysAdmin – with Novell and Windows certifications from the dark ages.
+have been an enthusiastic workplace juggler ever since I attended Westerdal’s School of Communication.
+Or, to be precise, dropped out just before my final exam sometime last century.
+Somewhere along the way, I became what one of my AMD bosses call their human Swiss Army knife; I am a mix of startup enthusiast, hired tech-industry-gun, as well as a vertex and pixel-slinging writer and render jockey.
+I mostly blame this on Westerdals.
+They introduced me to the lifelong love affair I have with computer technology.
+Their Macs opened entirely new doors and universes for me.
+This is how and why I jumped ship into a world of better money and worse hours by rebooting my career into IT, starting out as a SysAdmin – with Novell and Windows certifications from the dark ages.

-I moved up and along into software development as a tester/test manager, and took my first Project Management class in ’98, as the junior in the classroom.
+I moved up and along into software development as a tester/test manager.
+I took my first Project Management class in ’98 as the junior in the classroom.

 I have since taken courses and certifications in anything from Public Acquisitions to a starter in Escenic, am a SCRUM-mistress, and recently worked towards a bachelor’s in Project Management from BI – The Norwegian School of Business.

 My paper was on risk management and communication in international projects.